theinfosecguy/QuickXSS/README.md

 ## Usage

-Provide your Target as the Argument
+Provide your Target & XSSHunter Payload as the Argument.
+For generating XSS Hunter Payload: [Check This](https://xsshunter.com/)

 ```
-./QuickXSS.sh target.com
+./QuickXSS.sh target.com your_payload.xss.ht
 ```

 ### Special Thanks